MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_embedding_approaches.rst

 =================================================
 Starting from the resting state connectivity matrix built  from a subset of the Human Connectome Project (HCP) dataset, we generate a sparse matrix and compute its affinity matrix.
 In this example, we show how the affinity matrix is decomposed using 3 different embedding approaches to obtain the gradients.

 We will start by loading the all the data we need for this example.
-Instead of using the original vertex-wise connectivity matrix, we are going to load a 100x100 matrix based on `Schaefer et al., 2017 <https://academic.oup.com/cercor/article-lookup/doi/10.1093/cercor/bhx179>`_ parcellation.
+Instead of using the original vertex-wise connectivity matrix, we are going to load a 100x100 matrix based on the `Schaefer et al., 2017 <https://academic.oup.com/cercor/article-lookup/doi/10.1093/cercor/bhx179>`_ parcellation.

 .. code-block:: matlab